wz-ccf/learngit/readme.txt

-Git is a version contrl sysytem hhhh
+Git is a distributed version control system.
-Git is  free software
+Git is free software distributed under the GPL.
-8888